 10 Benefits Of Marula Oil

 Tea tree oil is a popular natural remedy for breakouts.
 However, it can be a bit strong for sensitive skin.
 Marula oil is a great alternative because it’s antimicrobial and gentle.
-It’s been shown to fight the pathogens that often cause pimples.

 Aside from treating acne, Marula oil also helps other skin infections.
 Boils, burns, and sores can be treated with this magical oil.2